esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 note:
 Many different tools exist specifically for collaborative version control of computer source code and other simple text-based documents.

 Git (for version control) with GitLab and GitHub (for collaboration) are the mainstream, used by many and with lots of features.
-We recommend against using any of the other tools unless the users already know what they are doing or have very strong reasons for sticking to them.
+We recommend against using any of the other tools unless the users already know what they are doing or have very strong reasons for dloing so.

+GitLab is fully open source and offers a self-managed option, allowing organizations to host and manage their own GitLab instances on-premises or in their private cloud environments.
+This provides full control over data and customization.

-GitLab is fully open source and allows for setting up private environments (#TODO: lookup the terminology).
-Conversely, GitHub is owned by Microsoft and uses (some) proprietary software components, but is more widely used and more people will be familiar with the interface and functionality.
+Conversely, GitHub is owned by Microsoft and uses (some) proprietary software, but is more widely used and more people will be familiar with the interface and functionality.
+It offers no self-managed option, but does allow for private repositories.

 ===